 If you have very strong boundaries, are assertive, are able to spot all the very obvious signs of narcissism that they display, you will not be an attractive mark for the narcissist and will give off a signal of being “turned off” to them; which they, with a heightened sense of rejection, will snuff out in a moment and move on to more vulnerable, fawning marks.

-The very different “motives” for being in a relationship between a person who desires warmth, intimacy, trust and commitment and the narcissist who approaches the union in an opportunistic fashion, causes some serious and major misunderstandings (fights) or long brooding silences, when these two worlds collide.
-The empathic partner will be frozen out, disconnected, and saddened while the narcissist will be aware that although you may be complaining alot, you are still USEFUL for things.
-The result is that you won’t feel LOVED by them, you’ll feel like an object to be used, because despite what they’re telling you and you’re denying at this point, this is all you are and will ever be to a narcissist.
+The very different “motives” for being in a relationship between a person who desires warmth, intimacy, trust, and commitment and the narcissist who approaches the union in an opportunistic fashion, cause some serious and major misunderstandings (fights) or long brooding silences when these two worlds collide.
+The empathic partner will be frozen out, disconnected, and saddened while the narcissist will be aware that although you may be complaining a lot, you are still USEFUL for things.
+The result is that you won’t feel LOVED by them, you’ll feel like an object to be used because despite what they’re telling you and you’re denying at this point, this is all you are and will ever be to a narcissist.

 Every single one of your concerns, feelings, needs, and desires are entirely ignored as an unimportant obstacle to the narcissist getting their way; an impetus to their “gain” and their frustration of purpose will result in shaming, blaming, and then punishing you.
 Your sense of confusion will grow and you won’t find it easy to illustrate why or explain to others what’s going on.
 The detached narcissist will stand firm in their belief that power over you is their “right”, winning is admirable, and abusive and manipulative strategies perfectly usable tools under the premise “All’s fair in love and war” The problem is that YOU view this relationship as the opportunity to “love and be loved” and the narcissist regards it as a war/competition to “win”.

 This kind of narcissistic abuse will hurt you emotionally.